-Vote Yes or No to State funding requested by the Met Council and park implementing agencies Currently, your voice has no defined role in the decisionmaking process for Forever Wild parks.
+A strong commitment to the ongoing management of natural resources throughout our parks system has been missing for far too long.
 It's time for that to change.

-Wilderness in the City is advocating for the establishment of a viable Parks and Natural Resources Commission to advise on all decisions relevant to our "Forever Wild" Parks system.
+Wilderness in the City is advocating for the establishment of a Parks and Natural Resources Commission to advise on all issues relevant to our "Forever Wild" Parks system.